Gulzatko/Neobist_todo_list_js/README.md

    CSS :

    JS:
   1}create funtionality for typing name on Greeting
+  2} give functionality for input